 Applicants must possess a high school diploma or General Education Development (GED) certificate.
 (Proof must be submitted at the time of application.)

 Special Notice Items: Applicants must successfully complete and pass the pre-employment public safety dispatch skills assessment, which will include a typing and data entry assessment.
-All positions require satisfactory completion of a personal background investigation to include polygraph and drug testing.
+All positions require the satisfactory completion of a personal background investigation.
 Some positions may require bilingual abilities in English and a second language, as determined by the Sheriff's Department.

 This classification specification is intended to indicate the basic nature of positions allocated to the classification and examples of typical duties that may be assigned.
 It does not imply that all positions within the classification perform all of the duties listed, nor does it necessarily list all possible duties that may be assigned.

 - High school diploma or G.E.D.

 - At least 18 years of age (at time of hire)

 - Be of excellent character

 - Must be willing to work rotating shifts, weekends, and holidays

 - CritiCall Test: Two-hour standardized test to evaluate multi-tasking and keyboarding skills, and a typing test (passing score is 35 words-per-minute or above).
 CritiCall Candidate Practice Test